Easy Salisbury Steak Recipe (30 Minutes)

 - In a glass measuring cup, whisk together the beef broth* and flour.

-- Add the broth mixture to the skillet.
+- SLOWLY add the broth mixture to the skillet while whisking constantly.
 Add 1 teaspoon mustard and 1 tablespoon Worcestershire sauce.
-Stir and cook for a couple minutes until the mixture begins to simmer.
+Stir and cook for a couple minutes over medium high heat until the mixture begins to simmer.

 - Add the steaks back to the pan.
 Turn the heat to a low simmer and cook for another 5 minutes or so, until the salisbury steaks are cooked through.